-Greg Lawson’s Wake Up Show is not about Waking from Sleep . . .
+Greg Lawson’s Skylight Show is about people, places and perspectives . . .

 “Thanks to those books, and further stimulation from our family’s continental road trips, the fires of wanderlust were continually being stoked.
 The radio gig, however, didn’t arrive until my late twenties when I took a weekend job working 8 hours a day at KDB in Santa Barbara.
 Gathering, editing and reciting news on the hour was my task, all the while keeping the classical music format on the air between news breaks.
 That radio job proved to be a double milestone in life, first as it fulfilled a childhood dream; secondly, it turned out to be the last time I had an employer.”

-Most importantly the Wake Up show supports a Principles First concept a non-aligned ideal that has a positive and purposeful mission; one that is, in the most classic sense, ‘of the people, by the people and for the people.’
-The Wake Up Show supports the positive the use of principles in life, encouraging the recognition of these as natural laws gifted to all of humanity as part of our ancestral heritage.
+Most importantly Skylight supports a Principles First concept.
+This a non-aligned ideal that has a positive and purposeful mission; one that is, in the most classic sense, ‘of the people, by the people and for the people.’
+Skylight supports the positive the use of inherent principles in life, encourages the recognition of these as natural laws gifted to all of humanity as part of our ancestral heritage.

-The Wake Up Show, produced by Terrestrial Public Media, sends special Thanks to Lynn Trombetta and Rick Cyge of Meadowlark Music for the use of their original score “African Skies” on The Wake Up Show which is heard online and in select broadcast markets. meadowlarkmusic.com
+The Skylight Show, produced by Terrestrial Public Media, Thanks Lynn Trombetta and Rick Cyge of Meadowlark Music for the use of their original score “African Skies” on Skylight which is heard online and in classic terrestrial broadcast markets. meadowlarkmusic.com